fadilaahmads/ghozz/README.md

 ## Usage

-To run ghozz, ensure you have Go installed and the TOR service running if you plan to use the TOR feature.
+**GhoZZ** is using TOR network by default.
+To run ghozz, ensure you have Go installed and the TOR service running.

 ### Basic Example
 ```bash